RiccardoBuscicchio/lisa-mbhb-cats-and-samps/README.md

 samples.head()
 ```

-Units and conventions are the same as for the Catalog, with the addition of the (unnormalized) loglikelihood column `logL`.
+Units and conventions are the same as for the Catalog, with the addition of the (unnormalized) log-likelihood column `logL`.